Dispatch Manager

 Assign to Automatic Scheduler

-• Assigns the Driver to the automatic scheduler, where it can be automatically dispatched on tasks.
+• Assigns the Driver to the Automatic Scheduler, where it can be automatically dispatched on tasks.

 —————————————